Magellan Magellan

 Entertainment

-The Crosstie District of Cleveland is home to historic buildings dating from the 1870s, with assorted small shops, antique stores, and unique restaurants.
+The Crosstie District of Cleveland is home to historic buildings dating from the 1870s, with assorted small shops, antique stores, and unique restaurants and coffee shops.
 Many social activities are centered around civic, church, and student organizations.
-Cultural activities are often related to campus events, including student performing groups as well as touring professional companies.
+Cultural activities are often related to campus events, including student performing groups and touring professional companies.
 The “Father of the Blues,” Charley Patton, got his start on the nearby Will Dockery Plantation, and the area is noted for this unique American music.
-Cleveland is also the home of the new Grammy Museum.
+Cleveland is also the home of the new GRAMMY Museum Mississippi, a $20 million development.
+University trips to nearby cities like Memphis, Tennessee, and Jackson, Mississippi, are also organized to give students cultural and sightseeing opportunities.
+In addition, the climate allows for nearly year-round outdoor activities, including campus pickleball, a sand volleyball, and basketball.

 Shopping

-Discount stores and fast food restaurants are located in the newer commercial area of Cleveland.
-Some stores are open 24 hours every day.
-There are several small shops and antique stores in the historic part of town.
+A variety of food, grocery, and clothing shops are available in the newer commercial area of Cleveland.
+Most businesses are open from 9 AM to 5 PM, Monday to Friday.
+There are also several small shops and antique stores in the historic part of town.

 Climate